Kathmandu: Music

 Kathmandu is the center of music and dance in Nepal, and these art forms are integral to understanding the city.
 Musical performances are organized in cultural venues.
 Music is a part of the traditional aspect of Kathmandu.
 Gunla is the traditional music festival according to Nepal Sambat.
 Newar music originated in Kathmandu.
 Furthermore, music from all over Nepal can be found in Kathmandu.

-A number of hippies visited Kathmandu during the 1970s and introduced Rock and Roll, rock, and jazz to the city.
+A number of hippies visited Kathmandu during the 1970s and introduced rock music and jazz to the city.
 Kathmandu is noted internationally for its jazz festival, popularly known as Jazzmandu.
 It is the only jazz festival in the Himalayan region and was established in March 2002.
 The festival attracts musicians from countries worldwide, such as Australia, Denmark, United States, Benin, and India.

 The city has been referenced in numerous songs, including works by Cat Stevens ('Katmandu', Mona Bone Jakon (1970), Bob Seger ('Katmandu', Beautiful Loser (1975)), Rush ('A Passage to Bangkok', Pulling into Kathmandu; 2112, 1976), John Lennon ('Nobody Told Me' (1984, posthumously)), Krematorij ('Kathmandu', Three Springs (2000)), Fito Páez (Tráfico por Katmandú – "Traffic through Kathmandu") and Cavalcade ('Kathmandu Kid') 2019.